Why Distinguishing Similar Letters Is Essential

 د (dal) comes from the tip of the tongue touching the alveolar ridge, while ض (dad) comes from the sides/inner edge of the tongue touching the upper molars/gums. ض has a unique lateral resonance and is heavier than د.

-Practice minimal pairs (like qalb vs kalb), use contrast drills (repeat each pair 20 times), record yourself and compare to expert reciters, and get feedback from a qualified teacher.
+Practice minimal pairs (like qalb vs kalb), use contrast drills (repeat each pair 20 times), record yourself and compare to expert reciters, and get feedback from an experienced teacher.
 Focus on feeling the different contact points in your mouth.
+Start slow, use physical checks (touch test, mirror), and practice daily for 10-15 minutes.
+Track your progress by recording yourself weekly and comparing with expert reciters.

 ق (qaf) is produced from the deepest back of the tongue against the soft palate, while ك (kaf) is from the back of the tongue but slightly more forward.
 Many learners pronounce ق as a plain 'k' instead of the deeper guttural sound.